epwalsh/obsidian.nvim/README.md

 #### Concealing characters

-If you wish to use the formatting concealment features, you will need to have `conceallevel` set to a value that allow it, so either
+If you wish to use the formatting concealment features, you will need to have `conceallevel` set to a value that allows it, for example:
-`set conceallevel=1` in viml or `vim.opt.conceallevel = 1` on a lua config.
+`set conceallevel=1` in viml or `vim.opt.conceallevel = 1` in a lua config.

 #### Note naming and location